omni-us/jsonargparse/README.rst

   learning curve.

 - Not exclusively intended for parsing command line arguments.
-The main focus is parsing yaml or jsonnet configuration files and not necessarily from a command line tool.
+The main focus is parsing configuration files and not necessarily from a command line tool.

+- Support for two popular supersets of json: yaml and jsonnet.

 - Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.

-- Automatic adding of arguments from classes, methods and functions that include type hints and docstrings.
+- Easy adding of arguments from classes, methods and functions that include type hints and docstrings.

-- Support for two popular supersets of json, making config files more versatile and powerful.

 - Parsing of relative paths within config files and path lists.

-- Several convenient action classes to ease common parsing use cases (paths, comparison operators, json schemas, ...).
+- Several convenient action classes to ease common parsing use cases (paths, comparison operators, json schemas, enums ...).

 - Two mechanisms to define parsers in a modular way: parsers as arguments and sub-commands.

 - Support for command line tab argument completion using `argcomplete
   <https://pypi.org/project/argcomplete/>`__.

-- Default behavior is not identical to argparse, though it is possible to configure it to be identical.
-The main differences are:

-  - When parsing fails :class:`.ParserError` is raised, instead of printing usage and program exit.
-  - To modify the behavior for parsing errors (e.g. print usage) an error handler function can be provided.

 - Configuration values are overridden based on the following precedence.